 It was really only the caravan builders who made them and their concept was to just build a caravan that sits on your ute.

-These early slide on campers were large, heavy, high profile with a high center of gravity and made with the same build methodology as a caravan during that period.
+These early slide on campers were large, heavy, high profile with a high centre of gravity, and made with the same build methodology in the caravan industry.

-This meant wooden frames and weight distribution for a camper which would usually have its own suspension - not something that is mounted on top of a ute which already has a predetermined weight distribution and suspension set by the vehicle manufacturer.
+This meant wooden frames and weight distribution for a camper which would usually have its own suspension in a caravan configuration – not something that is mounted on top of the ute that already has a predetermined weight distribution and suspension set by the vehicle manufacturer.

-Sure there will be some who will say things like, “During the 1980s I traveled all over Australia with my old Kingswood ute and a slide on caravan and didn’t have a single problem.”
+Sure, there will be some who will say things like, “During the 1980s I travelled all over Australia with my old Kingswood ute and a slide on caravan and didn’t have a single problem.”

 To mitigate the likelihood of an insurer not paying your claim, ensure you do not exceed your vehicle’s limits as defined by the vehicle’s manufacturer!